Edward John Granet: First World War

 After the outbreak of the First World War Granet's position as attaché became important for intelligence gathering, particularly in Switzerland where he was the primary source of military intelligence in the country.
 Early in the war he proposed that an air raid be carried out on the German hydrogen factory and zeppelin sheds at Friedrichshafen, near to the Swiss border.
 This was approved and the subsequent raid was made on 21 November 1914.
 This was carried out by four British aircraft (Avro 504s) shipped by crate to an airfield in Belfort, France.
 One plane was damaged on takeoff but the remainder survived German AA fire to drop nine bombs on the facility, for the cost of one aircraft shot down and one pilot captured; the remaining pilots returned safely to Belfort and were awarded the Legion of Honour – the aircraft were shipped back to England shortly afterwards.
 The hydrogen factory was said to be wrecked and a zeppelin was recorded as probably destroyed, with the raid described by historian Martin Gilbert as a "remarkable feat of aerial initiative".
 A complaint was received from Switzerland that their territory had been overflown but this was strongly denied by the First Lord of the Admiralty, Winston Churchill.
 A further complaint regarding the loss of a Swiss citizen working at the factory was dismissed by Churchill who said that "it serves him right".
 Although substantial damage was claimed at the time and in some later histories, the damage inflicted was slight.

 Granet's appointment as military attaché ended in January 1915 and he returned to the Royal Artillery, where he was appointed to the temporary rank of brigadier-general on 18 March and given command of the artillery units of the 11th (Northern) Division.
 He fought with his unit at Gallipoli later that year.
 Whilst in a trench at Lala Baba Hill on 13 August he was badly wounded in the hands and face by gravel from an exploding Turkish shell.
 The shell is thought to have been a stray, falling short of its intended target – the British fleet in Suvla Bay.
 Granet was evacuated and returned to half-pay on 7 November 1916 owing to the severity of his wounds.
-He was appointed an officer of the Order of Saints Maurice and Lazarus by the Italian king and on 26 May 1917 was authorised to wear the decorations of that order by George V. Granet recovered enough to be reappointed as military attaché to Berne on 4 June 1917.
-He died of his wounds on 22 October 1918 and was buried initially at Schosshalden cemetery in Berne but after the war he was reburied, with other British service dead from elsewhere in Switzerland in the Commonwealth war graves plot in St Martin's Cemetery, Vevey (Plot 53, Grave 60A).
+He was appointed an officer of the Order of Saints Maurice and Lazarus by the Italian king and on 26 May 1917 was authorised to wear the decorations of that order by George V. Granet recovered enough to be reappointed as military attaché to Stockholm on 4 June 1917, transferring back to Bern the following year.
+He died of his wounds on 22 October 1918 and was buried initially at Schosshalden cemetery in Bern but after the war he was reburied, with other British service dead from elsewhere in Switzerland in the Commonwealth war graves plot in St Martin's Cemetery, Vevey (Plot 53, Grave 60A).
 He was the last British general to die as a result of enemy action during the war, which ended on 11 November 1918.